vsouza/awesome-ios/README.md

  * [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh) - Give pull-to-refresh & infinite scrolling to any UIScrollView with 1 line of code. http://samvermette.com/314
  * [UzysAnimatedGifPullToRefresh](https://github.com/uzysjung/UzysAnimatedGifPullToRefresh) - Add PullToRefresh using animated GIF to any scrollView with just simple code
  * [PullToRefreshCoreText](https://github.com/cemolcay/PullToRefreshCoreText) - PullToRefresh extension for all UIScrollView type classes with animated text drawing style
+ * [BOZPongRefreshControl](https://github.com/boztalay/BOZPongRefreshControl) - A pull-down-to-refresh control for iOS that plays pong, originally created for the MHacks III iOS app

 ### Tab Bar
  * [ESTabBarController](https://github.com/ezescaruli/ESTabBarController) - A tab bar controller for iOS that allows highlighting buttons and setting custom actions to them.